segfal/implementrust/README.md

-# Will try to make a pipeline for this, will try to collect reddit data and then try to make a pipeline for this.
+# Will try to make a pipeline for this, will try to collect reddit data and then try to make a pipeline for this
-# Will try to make a pipeline for this, will try to collect twitter data and then try to make a pipeline for this.
+# Will try to make a pipeline for this, will try to collect twitter data and then try to make a pipeline for this